joaduo/smoothtest/README.md

 %phantonjs
 %steal_xpathbrowser
 ```
-Where `%autotest` has same parameters as the `python -m smoothtest.autotest.Command` command but adds `-u` for updating test parameters and `-f` for forcing a reloading.
+Where `%smoothtest` has same parameters as the `smoothtest` command but adds `-u` for updating test parameters and `-f` for forcing a reloading.

-Autotest command is still in beta stage, so some functionality won't be as reliable as expected. (but still useful for developing tests) You may need to restart the autotest command from time to time.
+`smoothtest` command is still in beta stage, so some functionality won't be as reliable as expected. (but still useful for developing tests) You may need to restart the `smoothtest` command from time to time.

 ## Configuration